mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.2-3.4.11-beta/service-settings/index.md

 You can customize the ports exposed by the service via the service configuration.
 You only need to customize ports if you require multiple instances to share a single machine.
 However, ZooKeeper best practice dictates that nodes in the cluster reside on different machines in the event of single server failure.

 You may specify the value each of these ports, and that port will be allocated for ZooKeeper's purpose.
 However, the port values across all machines in the ZooKeeper cluster remain the same.
-Crucial ports include:
+Crucial ports include the client port, follower port, and leader election port.

 ## Client Port

-You can customize the port that Apache ZooKeeper listens on for client connections.
+You can customize the port that Apache ZooKeeper monitors for client connections.

 Change this value by modifying the following JSON.